COSC3020/theory-vs-practice-aPannell064/README.md

     terms added onto the complexity and other constants that get multiplied with the time complexity.
 These do matter for finite values of n.

-    Asymptotic analysis looks at the complexity of a function as n approaches infinity.
-However, if n were infinite, it would also require infinite memory, which is obviously not realistic.
-If a program uses too much memory, then the program will slow down significantly because the computer won't be able to keep up.
-Therefore, while asymptotic complexity describes the behavior as n gets very large, the computer resources might cause an algorithm to perform disproportionately worse as n gets large.
+    Computers usually have many different programs operating in the background.
+    If too much memory is being used, either through background tasks or the program tbat is being run, then there will be some significant slow downs and the computer won't be able to keep up.
+Asymptotic analysis is more focused on perfect conditions, but it doesn't take hardware limitations into account.

     You can write the same program in different languages with the same complexity, but changing the language or the compiler could make a program perform mysteriously